BlueBrain/BlueCelluLab/docs/source/installation.rst

 Pip will install automatically the BluePy dependency.
-However you will still have to load/install NEURON with Python support, and compile the MOD files of the circuit you want to use (for details :ref:`dependencies` below).
+However you will still have to load/install NEURON with Python support, and compile the MOD files of the circuit you want to use (for details see the :ref:`dependencies` section).

 Hopefully this installation went smoothly.
 If it didn't, please create a Jira ticket, and explain as detailed as possible the problems you encountered::